- General Information

 Select this checkbox if you do not wish the agent to hear the dual tone multi frequency (DTMF) touchtones when the agent is on a conference call.
 This setting can be used if a conferenced IVR expects the customer to enter sensitive data (e.g., credit card information) using the DTMF keys of their phones.

 Queuing priority refers to the queuing priority of interactions arriving through the scenario entry.
 Priority determines how fast these interactions will move through the queue relative to interactions arriving through other scenario entries when they compete for the same agents.
+The value range for priority setting is from 1 to 100.
+Decimals are permitted.

 Consider the following examples: